Eustache Charles d'Aoust

 Eustache Charles Joseph d'Aoust (27 February 1763, Douai - 2 July 1794, Paris) was a general officer during the French Revolutionary Wars.

 He started his military career in the Old Regime army, served on the staffs of three of the early army commanders, and later fought in the War of the Pyrenees against the Kingdom of Spain.
-On three separate occasions, he commanded the Army of the Eastern Pyrenees, but he shared the fate of two previous commanders when he was arrested and guillotined by the Committee of Public Safety.
+On three occasions, he commanded the Army of the Eastern Pyrenees, but he shared the fate of two previous commanders when he was arrested and guillotined by the Committee of Public Safety.

 Early career

 The son of Eustache Jean-Marie D'Aoust, who later became a member of the National Convention, Eustache Charles d'Aoust began his military career as a second lieutenant supernumerary without pay in the Royal Regiment of Infantry on 21 April 1778 at the age of 15.
 He became sous-lieutenant on 14 April 1782, second lieutenant on 23 April 1786, and first lieutenant on 16 August 1789.
 D'Aoust was appointed aide-de-camp to Marshal Jean-Baptiste Donatien de Vimeur, comte de Rochambeau on 26 May 1790.
 He became captain and adjutant to Marshal Nicolas Luckner on 21 May 1792.
 He became aide-de-camp to General Armand Louis de Gontaut, Duc de Biron on 13 July 1792, and received a promotion to colonel on 7 October.